Rendel (film): Music

 The song "Wonderman" heard in the film is performed by The Rasmus.

 Release

+Theatrical release in Finland on 22 September 2017.

 Home media

 Rendel was released on DVD and Blu-ray by Shout Factory on January 30, 2018.

 Sequel

-On May 27, 2018, at the Cannes Film Festival, Jesse Haaja announced that he would be making a sequel to Rendel called Rendel: Cycle of Revenge.
-While the film did not perform well in its native Finland, it did well internationally and Haaja, along with Black Lion and Canada-based Raven Banner Entertainment, would be working on the sequel.
+On May 27, 2018, at the Cannes Film Festival, Raven Banner Entertainment announced a sequel to Rendel called Rendel: Cycle of Revenge.
+Haaja, along with Black Lion Pictures and Canada-based Raven Banner Entertainment, would be working on the sequel.

-On August 16, 2019, Haaja announced shooting would begin in September.
+On August 16, 2019, Production company Frozen Flame Pictures Ltd announced shooting would begin in September.
 Due to its international following, it was announced the film would be shot entirely in English and the cast would include original stars Kris Gummerus as Rendel, Tero Selinius as Kurrikka, and Minna Nevanoja as Niina Heikkinen along with Sean Cronin as the film's central villain Smiley; Kaitlin Boye as Fugu, Bruce Payne as Edward Cox, and Jonah Paull.
 Jessica Wolff is replacing Alina Tomnikov as Marla in the sequel.